mahamshahid18/valet-app-v2/README.md

 * ~Add validation checks to user login form~
 * ~Add validation checks to valet login form~
 * ~Add validation checks to ticket creation form~
-* Add notification service to display info/error messages
+* ~Add notification service to display info/error messages~
-* Add route for handling 401 (unauthorized request) error
+* ~Add route (component) for handling 401 (unauthorized request) error~
-* Add error handler to data service to redirect to the unauthorized url when the 401 error is returned from http call
+* ~Add error handler to data service to redirect to the unauthorized url when the 401 error is returned from http call~
+* ~Add error handler to auth service to redirect to the unauthorized url when the 401 error is returned from http call~
-* Add catchError calls to all methods in `DataService`
+* ~Add catchError calls to all methods in `DataService`~